This recipe has been long in coming! I have been meaning to add it for some time. Sometimes the easiest recipes takes me the longest to write!

 Large ice cream scoop or spoon if making muffins.

-A loaf tin or disposable loaf cartons if making bread
+A loaf tin or disposable loaf cartons if making bread and a cup cake pan if making muffins.

 Heat oven to 350 degrees.